dnet-team/dnet-dedup/README.md

 In particular the TreeNodeDef contains:
  - List<FieldConf> : list of fields processed by the node.
 Each field is associated to:
 	 - field: name of the field
-	 - comparator: name of the comparator to use for that particular field, it produces a similarity score, -1 if the comparison is not possible (missing field or few informations)
+	 - comparator: name of the comparator to use for that particular field, it produces a similarity score, -1 if the comparison is not possible (missing field or few informations).
-	Each FieldConf contains a comparator name which has to be defined.
+	> Each FieldConf contains a comparator name which has to be defined.
 It is sufficient to implement the Comparator interface that exposes a "compare" method returning the similarity score.
 The new comparator must be annotated with @ComparatorClass("name") specifying the name used by the FieldConf to access to the right comparator.
 	 - weight: weight to assign to the similarity score of that comparator when aggregating
 	 - params: list of parameters for the comparator
  - threshold: this threshold is applied to the resulting similarity score of the particular treeNode.